publiclab/publiclab-archive/notes/permaculturegardener/09-26-2019/what-do-you-do-with-charcoal-from-a-water-filter.md

 ---
-title: "What do you do with charcoal from a water filter?"\ntagnames: 'question:general, question:waste, first-time-poster, question:hazardous-waste, question:charcoal'
+title: "What do you do with charcoal from a water filter?"

+tagnames: 'question:general, question:waste, first-time-poster, question:hazardous-waste, question:charcoal'
 author: permaculturegardener
 path: /notes/permaculturegardener/09-26-2019/what-do-you-do-with-charcoal-from-a-water-filter.md
 nid: 21011